Guidelines & References

 Q.3

-What are the offence under the waste import and export control in Hong Kong?
+What action constitute an offence under the waste import and export control in Hong Kong?
 What is the maximum penalty for contravening the legislation?

 Importing or exporting controlled waste without a valid permit is an offence under the WDO.
 The maximum penalty is a fine of HK$200,000 and 6 months' imprisonment for the first offence, and a fine of HK$500,000 and two years' imprisonment for subsequent offence.
 The illegally imported wastes will be repatriated to the place of origin and the cost will be borne by the offender.